jordansissel/experiments/presentations/logs-and-logstash/logstash-about/slides.md

 * If it's not possible, we can make it possible.
 * All contributions are good contributions.

-!SLIDE transition=fade incremental
+!SLIDE transition=fade
 # Community

 * Focus on reducing cost-to-implement
 * Apache 2.0 license

-!SLIDE transition=fade incremental
+!SLIDE transition=fade
 # Strong History and Future

 * project is roughly 3 years old
 * rapidly growing community
 * backwards compatibility promise

-!SLIDE transition=fade incremental
+!SLIDE transition=fade
 # Strong History and Future

 * has roughly 1 person-year of time invested